midnightSuyama/jekyll-paginate-category/README.md

 {% endfor %}
 ```

+## Simple how-to

+This plugin is designed to generate paginated categories for your jekyll project.
+If you've added categories to the YAML front matter for your posts, the only files you should need to change are your `_config.yml` and `index.html` files.

+Change these files as indicated below, then build your project.
+A set of paginated category pages will be generated in your `_site` folder, in the folder you specify in `category_dir`.
+The structure of these will be based on your `index.html` file, and the page.title for each will be the name of the category.
+These will then be accessible at e.g. /categories/mycategory.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake false` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.